gjpelletier/stepAIC/README.md

 ## Example 1.
 Use Lasso regression to analyze diabetes data

 In this example we will use Lasso regression to analyze the diabetes data available from sklearn.
+The lasso function uses the sklearn.processing StandardScaler to standardize the X values by default.

 Run the following code:
 ```